blossominkyung/vln-paper-study/README.md

 All review contents are in [Issues](https://github.com/blossominkyung/vln-paper-study/issues).
 If you have any interest, then please check Issues in this repository.

-- [X] FIBER: Coarse-to-Fine Vision-Language Pre-training with Fusion in the Backbone(Microsoft, NeurIPS 2022).
+- [X] FIBER: Coarse-to-Fine Vision-Language Pre-training with Fusion in the Backbone(Microsoft, NeurIPS 2022) [click here!](https://github.com/blossominkyung/vln-paper-study/issues/3).
 - [X] Teaching old labels in Heterogeneous Graphs via Knowledge Transfer Networks(Google Research, NeurIPS 2022).
 - [ ] History Aware Multimodal Transformer for Vision-and-Language Navigation(NeurIPS 2021).
 - [ ] TEACh: Task-driven Embodied Agents that Chat(Amazon Alexa AI, AAAI 2022).